Reviewed by Colin Jacobson (January 26, 2022)

-A smaller set entitled 2020 World Series offered a documentary overview of the pandemic-shortened season and the Dodgers’ path to their seventh MLB championship, their first since 1988.
-This set gives us every game of the 2020 World Series in its entirety.
+A smaller set entitled World Series 2021 offered a documentary overview of the season and the Braves’ path to their fourth MLB championship, their first since 1996.
+This set gives us every game of the 2021 World Series in its entirety.

 Each disc details a game, and by “detail”, I mean that Champions offers complete Fox broadcasts.
 Or mostly complete – we don’t get pre-game material and the games tend to start somewhat abruptly, as we get no title cards or introductions.